Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 The `WorldScaleSceneView` composable function renders `ArcGISScene` content overlaid on the camera feed to scale, so real-world features like streets and buildings line up with the scene content.

-The `WorldScaleSceneView` has two `WorldScaleTrackingMode`s: `World`, which uses the device's GPS to position the scene content; and `Geospatial`, which uses the [ARCore Geospatial API](https://developers.google.com/ar/develop/geospatial) to position the scene content with high accuracy in areas with Google StreetView data.
+The `WorldScaleSceneView` has two `WorldScaleTrackingMode`s:
+- `World`, which uses the device's GPS to position the scene content
+- `Geospatial`, which uses the [ARCore Geospatial API](https://developers.google.com/ar/develop/geospatial) to position the scene content with high accuracy in areas with Google StreetView data.

 ### Features